AlfonsoPajader/SOAR-EDR-Project/README.md

 [Link to draw.io diagram in github](https://github.com/AlfonsoPajader/SOAR-EDR-Project/blob/main/SOAR%20EDR.drawio)

 ![image](https://github.com/user-attachments/assets/c032a70c-d8d5-48ee-88aa-dc7e73bbfde6)

-# PreReq
-Used a Windows VM to perform all the tasks.
-Did not use my personal computer.

 # LimaCharlie Setup
 >Make sure endpoint is connected and relaying events to LimaCharlie